lazycloud0/RAGchatbot_Supabase_OpenAI/README.md

 - Supabase account and API keys
 - OpenAI account and API keys

-** The OpenAI key cannot be used for free, except for eligible new users who may receive a limited amount of $5 worth of credits. **
+** The OpenAI key cannot be used for free, except for eligible new users who may receive a limited amount of credits. **

 ### Install Required Packages

-run the first cell to install all required dependencies

-or

 ```bash
 pip install openai langchain langchain_community supabase